To the 43 Roommates I’ve Lived With

 After that I headed south but then made a quick exit from Salamanca – the first place I ever lived alone!
 I moved north to Santander, where I stayed for just over a year but lived with 5 different people – technically 7, but I don’t count the 36 hours I stayed in one awful apartment.
 First there was Virginia, a fantastic and friendly redheaded teacher who I had a great living experience with in a nice place overlooking the bay.
 As is typical in the north, I had to leave that place for the summer so I found a new place (after the 36-hour nightmare) in a great location with 3 other girls.
 Turns out that two of them were incredibly stuck up and rude, so in the fall I got my own place.
 (Count: 36)

-In 2018 I shared an apartment in León for half the year while working from home, then I moved back to Castro-Urdiales where I shared a place with fellow teacher Raquel.
+In mid-2018 after a brief stint in León, I moved back to Castro-Urdiales where I shared a place with fellow teacher Raquel.
 It was another great experience and we got along extremely well.
-We got each other through the year with the help of a giant box of amazing La Rioja wine (hers) and Reese’s peanut butter cups (mine).
+We got each other through the crazy teaching year with the help of a giant box of amazing La Rioja wine (hers) and Reese’s peanut butter cups (mine).
 Add a waffle maker, a Roomba and and a nice big balcony overlooking the green hills of Cantabria, and it was perfection.
 Of all my Spanish roommates I miss Raquel the most!
-(Count: 38)
+(Count: 37)

-Now after dealing with the coronavirus pandemic, I’m not in Madrid, but in Zaragoza, dreaming of buying my own place while staying with a couple of roommates to save money in the meantime.
-I now live with Miguel and Juan, a couple of guys who play a lot of video games but who are clean and respectful.
-I really just share the kitchen with them and we don’t see each other or talk much.
+So for now, I’m dreaming of buying a place with a garden and space for a pet while living with a couple of roommates to save money in the meantime.
+I now live with Miguel and Juan, who I mainly share the kitchen with – we don’t see each other often.
 (Count: 43)

 Since turning 18, I’ve always pretty much lived “for the year.”
 Kind of like living in the present, but a little more chaotic as it meant always being ready to pack up and move.
 It’s like my life got set into motion and never really stopped.
 At 37, I’m tired.
 These are all my own choices, and I don’t think most of them have been “wrong” per se, but I wonder why I’ve been so averse to settling in one place.